MdAffan009/Vehical_Rental_System/README.md

 - Handle the full rental lifecycle — booking, returning, and billing.
 - Calculate rental costs based on vehicle type and duration.
 - Track vehicle availability in real time (Available / Rented / Under Maintenance).
-- Store and retrieve data using file handling for basic persistence.

 ---